npm/policies/privacy.md

 -   Payment processors

--   Companies that assist us with marketing, such as to store data about current and potential customers or to enable us to send email to users, such as newsletters

 -   Platforms to help us receive, manage, and respond to support requests

 -   Platforms for internal communication